jonathananolan/timezones/README.md

 There are ~600 IANA time zones, many are not meaningfuly distinct for current and future dates.
 [Time-zone boundary builder](https://github.com/evansiroky/timezone-boundary-builder) maintains an up to date map of the ~69 time zones that are mapped to a current geographical area.

-But most computers in the world use [IANA names](https://github.com/eggert/tz), and for many computers the IANA name is one of more than 600 locations that represent historical differences in time zones across different regions.

-When creating user interfaces that deal only with the future, it would be handy to be able to map the full ~600 list to the much shorter list so that it's easier for users to pick their time zone in a drop-down.
+But most computers in the world use [IANA names](https://github.com/eggert/tz), and keep using the superseeded longer list to maintain backwards compatibility for past dates.
+When creating user interfaces that deal only with the future, it would be handy to be able to map the full ~600 list to the much shorter list so that it's easier for users to pick their time zone in a drop-down menu.

 [Download This CSV file](https://github.com/jonathananolan/timezones/raw/refs/heads/main/output/iana_past_current_lookup_with_windows_names.csv) to access a mapping of:
 * All ~600 IANA time zones to the 62 'current' iana time zones,